RedisLabs/redislabs-docs/content/rs/administering/active-passive.md

 feature, which is used for creating a master / slave configuration that enables ensuring database high-availability.

-For a quick overview of ReplicaOf capabilities watch this quick video.
+For a quick overview of Replica Of capabilities watch this quick video.

 {{< youtube AG-XGn7BQkQ >}}